 1. ADHD hyperfocus for hours on things WE find interesting.

-3. Extreme creativity (intellectual, emotional, artistic, kinesthetic, or mechanical or combination thereof).
+3. Extreme creativity (intellectual, emotional, artistic, kinesthetic, or mechanical or a combination thereof).

 4. Great hunters of information.
 Whether on the Internet, in a library, or calling up individuals and organizations to find out information others can’t find.
 See Thom Hartmann’s ADHD Hunter Farmer Theory.